DMS Officers and Directors

 Assistant Secretary -

-These Officers and Directors will assume their duties at the January 2019 meeting of the DMS.
+These Officers and Directors assumed their duties at the January 2019 meeting of the DMS.

 Margaret Mood - Membership Secretary